clarete/forbiddenfruit/README.md

 ## Compatibility

 Forbidden Fruit runs on all cpython versions I tested so far, which includes the versions 2.5, 2.6, 2.7, 3.2 and 3.3.
-Since it depends fundamentally on the C API to implement its basic feature, this library won't work on other python implementations such as Jython, pypy, etc.
+Since Forbidden Fruit is fundamentally dependent on the C API, this library won't work on other python implementations, such as Jython, pypy, etc.

 I might add support for pypy in the future, but It's unlikely that I'll do it for Jython.
 But I could happily accept patches for them.